evanbechtol/smoke-signal/README.md

-# Smoke Signal
+# Hero
-The purpose of Smoke Signal is to enable users to signal when a problem is encountered, and has blocked them from completing a task.
+The purpose of Hero is to enable users to signal when a problem is encountered, and has blocked them from completing a task.
 When a user has encountered a problem, they simply "pull their cord".
 This notifies other users that a colleague is blocked and needs assistance.
 Users are able to associate helpful information with their issues, allowing "rescuers" to better help the blocked user.

 Rescuers are simply users that aid in issue resolution.
 An issue could also have one, or many rescuers.
 Once an issue has been resolved, the cord is no longer pulled.
 However, a user could still have other cords pulled for different issues.
 This allows a user to break a large problem down into smaller issues.